 - Type of Exam

 - Scope of exam (this tells the knowledge and abilities you will be tested for)

 Please note that the process for Internet Exams is different; please go directly to the link for the Internet Exam you are interested in and follow the bulletin instructions.
 Also, DSA’s Internet Exam FAQs page provides additional information on the Internet Exam process.

 Note: The State Examination Application (Form STD.
 678) is incorporated into the Internet Exam; therefore, you will not need to complete a separate STD.
 678 when applying for an Internet Exam.

 Your application will be reviewed to determine if you meet the minimum qualifications.
-If you meet the minimum qualifications, you will receive a notice to appear for the examination.
-If you do not meet the minimum qualifications you will receive a notice informing you of that decision.
+If you do not meet the minimum qualifications, you will receive a notice informing you of that decision.
 If you receive this notice and you believe you meet the minimum qualifications, contact the exam analyst at the phone number provided in your notice.
 It is possible that information on your application was unclear, inadvertently left out, or misinterpreted.
 You will have seven working days from the date of the notice to provide any additional information that you feel may qualify you for the examination.

 3. Prepare for the Examination

-Refer to the examination announcement and read the section entitled "Examination Information."
-It will tell you what type of test will be used and what effect (known as "weight") each test will have on your final score.
-There are several combinations and variations.
-Any one or a combination of the types of tests described here may be used.
-Read the "Scope" section carefully; it will tell you what subjects will be covered.
+Refer to the examination announcement and read the section entitled “Examination Information.”
+It will tell you what type of test will be used and what effect (known as “weight”) each test will have on your final score.
+Read the “Scope” section carefully; it will tell you what subjects will be covered.